SPEAK TO US | +254 110 301814

 • Easier wildlife sightings in a shorter time

-• Strong cultural integration with Maasai communities
+• Strong cultural presence of the Maasai people

-• Serengeti (Tanzania)
+Serengeti (Tanzania)

-• Vast, expansive landscapes
+• Vast and expansive landscapes

-• Ideal for longer, multi-day safaris
+• Ideal for longer multi-day safaris

-• Migration visible over a wider area
+• Migration spreads across a larger area

 Cultural Experiences Beyond Game Drives

-• Guided nature walks with Maasai naturalists
+• Guided bush walks with Maasai naturalists

 • Storytelling evenings around the campfire